Gratitude is like a muscle that can be exercised. It takes time to build.

 To reap the full benefits of this gratitude challenge idea, let yourself fully relax and shut off your alarm for the morning.

 Small wins like sleeping in or going to bed early help to rejuvenate your positivity while helping with other health goals like fitness and diet.
+I’ll tell you, this sounds heavenly now that we have kids!

 4. Be Grateful For Your Body, No Matter What